-In the first phase of the civil challenge, U.S. District Court Judge Lawrence E. Kahn released an order yesterday granting the evangelists temporary relief, noting that “Plaintiffs’ success on the merits of their First Amendment claims appears likely” and that the unlawful actions of the Syracuse Police Department warranted an immediate restraining order.
+In the first phase of the civil challenge, U.S. District Court Judge Lawrence Kahn released an order yesterday granting the evangelists temporary relief, noting that “Plaintiffs’ success on the merits of their First Amendment claims appears likely” and that the unlawful actions of the Syracuse Police Department warranted an immediate restraining order.

-The suit follows an incident that began on April 9th when evangelist Mike Stockwell was threatened by police for engaging in amplified free speech activity near the Centro bus hub in downtown Syracuse.
+The suit follows an incident that began on April 9 when evangelist Mike Stockwell was threatened by police for engaging in amplified free speech activity near the Centro bus hub in downtown Syracuse.

 Two days later, as Marcavage sought to minister with Stockwell on the streets of Syracuse, he reviewed the city’s “sound reproduction” ordinance and called the police department for clarification.
 Over a course of three days, while law enforcement adamantly insisted that a permit was required, none of the officers knew how to apply for one.

-Additionally, Marcavage was informed that the Municipal Code prohibited him from distributing religious literature without a permit, which takes at least a week to be processed.
+Additionally, Marcavage was informed that the municipal code prohibited him from distributing religious literature without a permit, which takes at least a week to be processed.
 Long threatened Marcavage that he would be arrested if he distributed literature without prior permission from the city.